 Calculating and Proving Lost Wages in Maryland Car Accident Cases

-Courts and insurance companies both need valid proof of how much your injuries are worth before you can get paid.
+Courts and insurance companies need proof of your injuries’ worth before you can get paid.
 When it comes to proving how much your lost wages are worth, there are a few common types of evidence you will use to prove your income and how much you lost on account of your car accident injuries.
 Additional evidence is often needed to satisfactorily prove future lost wages and lost earning capacity.

 Wages During Recovery

-If your injury kept you laid up or unable to work for a limited period, and you have now recovered enough to go back to work, proving your lost wages is somewhat simple.
-Generally, you will need evidence of what your wages were before the accident.
-Combining that with proof of how long you were unable to work will allow your Annapolis car accident lawyers to simply multiply the lost wages by the time missed at work.
+If your injury kept you laid up or unable to work for a limited period, and you have now recovered enough to return to work, proving your lost wages is somewhat simple.
+Generally, you will need evidence of your wages before the accident.
+Combining that with proof of how long you were unable to work will allow your Annapolis car accident lawyers to multiply the lost wages by the time missed at work.

 Often, you will need a medical expert’s testimony to prove when you were truly able to return to work.